-You can generate and manage certificates using the keytool utility, which is available in the Java 1.6 SDK.
+Generate and manage certificates using the keytool utility, which is available in the Java SDK.
 The keytool utility is a key and certificate management utility that allows users to manage their public/private key pairs, x509 certificate chains and trusted certificates.
 The utility also stores the keys and certificates in a keystore, which is a password-protected file with a default format of JKS although other formats like PKCS#12 are available.
 Each key and trusted certificate in the keystore is accessed by its unique alias.